Is it good to compliment an ex or does complimenting your ex come across as needy?

 In any other situation, complimenting someone is always a good thing.
 When dealing with your ex, lets say, “it’s complicated”.

-Many of the things that you would have said or done and received good ‘ratings’ for take on a different meaning when you are trying to get back someone who has seen a ‘needy you’ and doesn’t like it one bit, or is suspicious of your every move (and doesn’t trust your motives).
+Many of the things that you would have said or done and would be considered okay take on a different meaning when you are trying to get back an ex who thinks you’re needy.
+They question your every move and are suspicious of your motives.

 I have written a lot about people who don’t think they can get what they want without trying to manipulate others.
 They are always looking for an angle and will say anything and do anything to get what they want.

 One of their tools of trade is flattery disguised as a compliment.
 You can tell someone is trying to manipulate you when the compliment is so over the top or repeated so unnecessarily.
 Instead of making you feel good, you feel insulted by an obvious attempt to appeal to your ego, and manipulate you into doing what the person wants.

 No. A sincere compliment can (and often does) warm even the coldest of hearts.
 What a compliment says is that “I appreciate/respect/admire you, and want you to know that I do”.
 But for a compliment to have a positive effect, it must be sincere, appropriate and reasonable.